Alex V. Levin, MD, MHSc, Chief, Pediatric Ophthalmology and Ocular Genetics Service

 Research into better ways to diagnose and treat ocular genetic problems is also a major objective.
 We investigate a wide range of ocular genetic conditions in many ways ranging from bench laboratory studies to clinical studies.

-Ongoing Research Projects (partial list)
+Other ongoing Research Projects (partial list)

-- Genetics of Coats Disease
+- Genetics of Coats disease

 - Chromosomal microarray analysis for anterior segment ocular genetic disorders